Johann Michael Dilherr: Importance

 Dilherr's library of 8,000 volumes is today preserved at the Regional Church Archive of the Evangelical Lutheran Church in Nuremberg.
 His extensive correspondence with various important contemporaries is also represented in this archive by a collection of more than a hundred letters.

 Works

-As senior preacher at one of the city's main churches, Dilherr had plenty of duties in addition to the church servives on Sundays and feast days.
+As senior preacher at one of the city's main churches, Dilherr had plenty of duties in addition to the church services on Sundays and feast days.
 Several hundred printed orders of service for funeral services that he led survive.
 Unusually, almost all of the sermons he wrote and delivered during his Nuremberg years have been published, many in thick bound volumes, and some reappearing in several editions.
 Many of his published literary works were adorned with verses by well known Nuremberg poets and illustrations by Jacob von Sandrart.
 Poets who "participated" with Dilherr in this way included Georg Philipp Harsdörffer, Johann Christoph Arnschwanger and, in particular, Sigmund von Birken who contributed well over 500 verses and devotional poems and also designed some emblems for Dilherr's published pieces.